karol-f/meta-repository/README.md

 yarn install
 yarn setup // this will:
            // - execute 'yarn meta-git update' - to pull from Git all repositories defined in .meta file
-           // - execute 'yarn meta-git checkout develop' - to change all branches to develop (if repository has such branch)
            // - execute 'yarn meta-yarn install' to install all dependencies in subfolders
-           // - execute 'yarn meta-yarn link --all' to symlink necessary dependencies
+           // - execute 'yarn meta-yarn link --all' to symlink necessary dependencies (shared-library symlink in node_module of consumer projects)
 ```

 ## Pushing changes to shared library

 You will need this point only AFTER developement.
-The 'Getting started' instructions set everything up, so that you can develop shared library instantly.
+The 'Getting started' instructions set everything up, so that you can develop shared library instantly and changes will be visible in consumer projects.

 But if you want to share the results and make it permament, push your changes in shared library to git, normal way, then execute: